-You can diversify by taking extra courses in art-related disciplines, such as graphics, or teaching, or become a 'portfolio' worker who holds down several jobs to support their creative work.
+You can diversify by taking courses in art-related disciplines, such as graphics, or teaching, or become a 'portfolio' worker, holding down several jobs to support your creative work.

-Fine art graduates may also apply for mainstream graduate jobs and training in a wide range of industries, such as banking, insurance, media and public relations.
+You can also apply for mainstream graduate jobs and training in a range of industries, such as banking, insurance, media and public relations.

 Skills for your CV

-Fine art courses build up specific practical and creative techniques, such as painting, drawing, print and sculpting, and working in a range of media.
-You will learn how to use different types of equipment and processes from hand tools and welding gear to digitisation.
+As well as developing practical and creative techniques in a range of media, a fine art degree gives you skills in using different types of equipment and processes from hand tools and welding gear to digitisation.

 - the ability to develop individual ideas and collaborate with others;